‘I hear Jimmy Kimmel is next’: Trump takes victory lap over CBS axing Stephen Colbert and calls out ‘moron’ Fallon, too

 ‘I hear Jimmy Kimmel is next’: Trump takes victory lap over CBS axing Colbert and calls out ‘moron’ Fallon, too

-CBS has claimed that the cancellation of Trump-bashing was a ‘financial decision’ despite timing of merger
+CBS has claimed that the cancellation of Trump-bashing show was a ‘financial decision’ despite timing of merger

 It was announced yesterday that CBS will bring The Late Show to an end in May.
-The network described the cancellation of the 33-year-old late-night talk show as a “financial decision”.
+The network described the cancellation of the 32-year-old late-night talk show as a “financial decision”.

 However, multiple CBS staffers have told The Independent they believe it to be a continuation of the “Trump shakedown” that began with parent company Paramount’s settlement of the 60 Minutes lawsuit.